going-digital/Talkie/README.md

 Quick start
 -----------
-[Download the .zip file from the link at the top of the page or click here.](https://github.com/going-digital/Talkie/zipball/master) Install the "talkie" directory in your Arduino / libraries directory.
+[Download the .zip file from the link at the top of the page or click here.](https://github.com/GaryA/Talkie/zipball/master) Install the "Talkie" directory in your Arduino / libraries directory.
 Restart the Arduino software, and pick one of the examples from the Talkie section.
 Program it onto a 168 or 328 based Arduino (Uno, Duemilanove or Diecimila - not a Mega or Leonardo).
 Connect headphones or an audio amplifier to digital pin 3.

-Note that currently, Talkie only on 168 or 328 based Arduinos at 16MHz only.
+Note that currently, Talkie only works on 168 or 328 based Arduinos at 16MHz only.
 A reduced-CPU version for 8MHz devices with reduced speech quality is included in the [Solder Time 2 talkie project.](https://github.com/going-digital/st2_talkie)

 Introduction